Methods of Bidding

 It is important that you read the following information and condition of sale before buying.
 If you are unsure or need any assistance please ask and we will be happy to advise.

-A buyer’s premium is payable of 20% of the hammer price of each lot purchased.
+A buyer’s premium of 20% of the hammer price is payable on each lot purchased.
 VAT at the appropriate rate is charged on the premium.

-IMPORTANT: If you are bidding live online through the-saleroom.com, or Invaluable there will be an extra 3% surcharge for using their services; therefore a total of 23.00% commission + VAT will be charged.
+IMPORTANT: If you are bidding online, either live or leaving commission bids through thesaleroom.com, Invaluable.com or other online portals there will be an extra surcharge for using their services.
+The saleroom and invaluable charges are 5% plus VAT and 5% respectively; therefore a total of 20% commission + surcharge + VAT will be charged in these instances.
+Other portals have various charges depending upon the site used.

 Unless indicated, no VAT will be payable on the hammer price and the premium will be shown inclusive of VAT.
 (The VAT inclusive with the premium is not normally recoverable by the buyer.)
 However, occasionally VAT is charged on the hammer price at the appropriate rate.
 In these cases the lots will be indicated in the catalogue and announced by the auctioneer.